create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: Prima::Object owner section, parentHandle

-In widget paint state, reflects foreground color in the graphic context.
-In widget normal state, manages the basic foreground color.
-If changed, initiates ColorChanged notification and repaints the widget.
+In the paint state manages, the foreground color of the graphic context.
+In the normal state, manages the basic foreground color property.
+When changed initiates ColorChanged notification and repaints the widget.

 See also: backColor, colorIndex, ColorChanged

-Manages the basic color properties indirectly, by accessing via ci::XXX constant.
+Manages the basic color properties indirectly by accessing them via the ci::XXX constants.
 Is a complete alias for ::color, ::backColor, ::hiliteColor, ::hiliteBackColor, ::disabledColor, ::disabledBackColor, ::light3DColor, and ::dark3DColor properties.
 The ci::XXX constants are:

 The non-RGB cl:: constants, specific to the Prima::Widget color usage are identical to their ci:: counterparts: